AndyDentFree/MacCatWall/README.md

 This repo contains results of [asking ChatGPT5][gpt1] to generate SwiftUI code to match two existing screens and the refinement of that into a working app.
 The GPT session essentials are copied below with the code preserved in a separate subdirectory.

 To simplify things, it's just being built as a macOS app.
+As of 2025-09-29, you can **see the full live version** in [Purrticles on Mac][as1].

-See also `MacCatWall Code Chage Diary.txt` for detailed logs of what was changed, which were copied into the git logs as code committed, but that gives you one place to scroll through.
+See also `MacCatWall Code Change Diary.txt` for detailed logs of what was changed, which were copied into the git logs as code committed, but that gives you one place to scroll through.

 ## Paywall screenshots from iOS
 These screenshots from the [Purrticles app][p1] on iOS were used to prompt chat.